 The module will involve sessions on basic neuroscience (anatomy, physiology and pharmacology), diagnostic tools (radiology, neurophysiology) as well as sessions on observation and documentation of abnormal mental states.
 Philosophical approaches to mental disorder (especially mind brain dualism) will also be observed.
-Students should come to the end of the module with knowledge of how the brain works and how to detect and quantify abnormal behaviour caused by changes in cerebral function.

 - The general anatomy and development of the brain and its functions.

 - Anatomy of the basal ganglia, temporal lobes, and major white matter pathways